ryanrolds/web-services-presentation/presentation.md

 class: middle

-# And this work, but...
+# And this works, but...

 * What happens with 100/1k/10k active users
 * Other business units start wanting reports, notifications, etc...